Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 Your **three to five minute presentation** should focus on the **experience you gained** and **lessons you learned** while implementing one of the three [Challenges](#challenges) in this course.

 **Your final presentation will be evaluated based on the [Make School Presentation Rubric](https://docs.google.com/document/d/1WTLcZNyvRGYDz5L8Kr8a0ILbFAyr92u85paoqGFjxPg/edit).
 You must earn an average of 2.5 on the rubric to pass**.

+## Late Assignment Policy

+- Late assignments that are submitted **more than 5 days (120 hours)** after the deadline will be given a **25% late penalty**.
+- The **absolute last day** to submit any assignment will be **Monday, March 3 at 11:59 PM**.

+If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.

 ## Evaluation